-We can change the narrative that took the lives of Ahmaud Arbery, Breanna Taylor, George Floyd, and others.
+We can change the narrative that took the lives of Ahmaud Arbery, Breonna Taylor, George Floyd, and others.
 Our job here is to get it done without fear, and get it done now!

 Sankofa is an African word from the Akan tribe in Ghana.

 The literal translation of the word and the symbol is "it is not taboo to fetch what is at risk of being left behind."

+The word is derived from:

+- SAN (return),

+- KO (go),

-The word is derived from the words: SAN (return), KO (go), FA (look, seek and take).
+- FA (look, seek and take)

-The Sankofa symbolizes the Akan people's quest for knowledge among the Akan with the implication that the quest is based on critical examination, and intelligent and patient investigation.
+Sankofa symbolizes the Akan people's quest for knowledge; with the implication that the quest is based on critical examination, intelligent and patient investigation.